itrocket-team/testnet_guides/celestia/BlockspaceRace/sovereign_rollup.md

 # <img src="https://avatars.githubusercontent.com/u/54859940?s=200&v=4" style="border-radius: 50%; vertical-align: middle;" width="35" height="35" /> Deploy your own Celestia sovereign rollup
 > For Celestia Testnet — blockspacerace-0

-In this tutorial, you'll learn how to create a Movie Rating App connected to Celestia's data availability (DA) layer using Rollkit.
+In this tutorial, you'll learn how to create a `Movie Rating App` connected to `Celestia's data availability (DA) layer` using `Rollkit`.
 We'll build a blockchain with read and write capabilities, enabling users to submit new ratings, view existing ones, update them, and delete them.
-By following this tutorial, you'll learn to build a CRUD application and how to add custom fields like timestamp to your posts.
+By following this tutorial, you'll learn to build a `CRUD` application and how to add `custom fields` like `timestamp` to your posts.

 <details><summary> <h2>📋 Requirements </h2></summary>